-At various times between 1820 and 1969, the Anglican Church of Canada administered about three dozen Indian and Eskimo residential schools and hostels.
+At various times between 1820 and 1969, the Anglican Church of Canada administered about three dozen residential schools and hostels for Indigenous children.
+They were known as “Indian” and “Eskimo” Residential Schools.
 At its peak involvement in the late 1920s, the Church concurrently operated 24 schools situated mostly in northern regions of central and western Canada.
 Some of these residential schools replaced or supplemented mission day schools, others were established in new areas replacing earlier boarding schools, and many were built by the government to be run by the Anglican Church.
-Canada’s other major Christian churches had similar roles in educating aboriginal peoples.
+Canada’s other major Christian churches had similar roles in educating Indigenous peoples.

-Prior to Confederation in 1867, Anglican missions in remote British North America had three primary objectives– to evangelize local native populations, to administer to the sick and to provide basic schooling for the young.
-Many young Indians were thus baptized, confirmed by the Church, and educated in the European and Church traditions.
-On returning to their home communities, native adherents were expected to promote the appeal of Christian teachings and values.
+Prior to Confederation in 1867, Anglican missions in remote British North America had three primary objectives– to evangelize local Indigenous populations, to administer to the sick and to provide basic schooling for the young.
+Many young Indigenous peoples were thus baptized, confirmed by the Church, and educated in the European and Church traditions.
+On returning to their home communities, Indigenous adherents were expected to promote the appeal of Christian teachings and values.
 At the time, Church and colonial officials gave little thought to their assimilation into Canadian society at large.

-Under the terms of the Constitution Act of 1867 and subsequent Indian Act of 1876, the new Canadian government assumed its responsibility for Indians and soon adopted aggressive policies with regard to the regulation, education and ultimate assimilation of the Indians.
+Under the terms of the Constitution Act of 1867 and subsequent Indian Act of 1876, the new Canadian government assumed its responsibility for First Nations peoples and soon adopted aggressive policies with regard to the regulation, education and ultimate assimilation of them.
 Similar policies affecting the Inuit groups would take place later, due in part to Britain’s delay in relinquishing control of the arctic and on account of the difficulties in administering to these remote and nomadic peoples.

-The spate of newly signed numbered treaties with first nations groups in the west also spoke to the government’s obligation to provide schooling.
-Initially, many aboriginal leaders supported efforts to educate their people, in spite of the curricula imposed by church and government.
-Several generations would pass before native groups found sufficient solidarity to effectively challenge the prevailing system and expose the abuse and loss of culture suffered by former residential school students.
+The spate of newly signed numbered treaties with First Nations groups in the west also spoke to the government’s obligation to provide schooling.
+Initially, many Indigenous leaders supported efforts to educate their people, in spite of the curricula imposed by church and government.
+Several generations would pass before Indigenous groups found sufficient solidarity to effectively challenge the prevailing system and expose the abuse and loss of culture suffered by former residential school students.

 “Graduation” at most schools meant completing grade 8, with a strong emphasis placed on vocational skills for boys and girls (e.g. farming, sewing, cooking).
 Following World War II, there were increasing opportunities for secondary education within the residential schools, usually in partnership with local public high schools.
-As well, first nations groups slowly began to establish their own elementary and secondary day schools near reserves.
-By the 1960s, most Anglican residential schools had become dormitories for aboriginal students who attended primary and secondary day schools in the local communities.
+As well, First Nations groups slowly began to establish their own elementary and secondary day schools near reserves.
+By the 1960s, most Anglican residential schools had become dormitories for Indigenous students who attended primary and secondary day schools in the local communities.

-In this post-war era, native issues were high on the public agenda as aboriginal groups found a forum to raise their concerns.
-Successive amendments to the Indian and Constitution Acts and landmark court decisions removed discriminatory practices, restored rights and provided a new empowerment for native groups.
+In this post-war era, Indigenous issues were high on the public agenda as aboriginal groups found a forum to raise their concerns.
+Successive amendments to the Indian and Constitution Acts and landmark court decisions removed discriminatory practices, restored rights and provided a new empowerment for Indigenous groups.

-Government and aboriginal groups continued to seek solutions to address the legacy of the residential school experience and to provide satisfactory compensation for survivors.
+Government and Indigenous groups continued to seek solutions to address the legacy of the residential school experience and to provide satisfactory compensation for survivors.
 Negotiations culminated with the Residential Schools Settlement Agreement in Principle announced on November 23, 2005 and its implementation on September 19, 2007.
 Former students were given the opportunity to opt out and pursue independent litigation.
-However, First Nations leaders and government expect the large majority of former students to accept the Common Experience Payment and additional amounts for each year they were in residence.
+However, the large majority of former students accepted the Common Experience Payment and additional amounts for each year they were in residence.
 In 2005, there were an estimated 80,000 living school survivors.